sim0nx/python-openhab/README.rst

 A number of features are implemented but not all, this is work in progress.

 currently you can
+ items:
      - retrieve current state of items
      - send updates and commands to items
      - receive commands, updates and changes triggered by openhab
      - create new items and groups
      - delete items and groups

+ audio:
+     - retrieve audiosinks
+     - retrieve voices
+     - say text on audiosink using a voice
+     - retrieve voice interpreter
+     - send commands to voice interpreter

 Requirements